sguox002/leetcode/contest/contest163-169.md

 we are actually looking for a value between 0 and max_element so that the sum==target. when sum>=target, r=mid, else l=mid+1
-This is pretty similar to find target in a sorted array using binary search. (the target could or not in the array)
+This is pretty similar to find target in a sorted array using binary search. (the target could or not in the array) (the abs(sum-target) is a v-shape curve, without abs, it is monotonic shape).

 ```cpp
     int findBestValue(vector<int>& arr, int target) {